Live Your Breast Life

 I discovered that lingerie design is technically complex - a bra is an expert piece of engineering!
-But I'm now into my third year of R&D, working with product designers, lingerie technicians and bra fitting experts to create a supportive, adjustable bra, created specifically for breast asymmetry.
+But I'm now into my third year of R&D, working with product designers, lingerie technicians and bra fitting experts to create a supportive, adjustable bra, designed specifically for breast asymmetry.
 I've been funded through the Arts University Bournemouth and the European Regional Development Fund and in 2021 I gained substantial support from the UK government with an Innovate UK Women in Innovation Award*.
 I was also named one of Business Insider Magazine's 42 under 42.
 Through the support and funding provided by the award I will soon have this new, revolutionary bra ready to share with you all.

 Worth the 'weight'